Devon Minchin: Early life

-Minchin left school in 1934 aged 15 and became an office boy at the George Patterson Agency where he worked for two years.
+Minchin left school in 1934 aged 15 and became an office boy at the George Patterson Agency, where he worked for two years.
 In 1936 he took a job on a ship and worked his way to England.
-In London he briefly worked for the advertising agency Samson Clark Price-Berry as an assistant on the Aspro account before landing a job with the Vick Chemical Company.
-As a trainee salesman, Minchin sold Vicks products in Ireland and the UK before being selected for further sales training in New York City.
+In London he briefly worked for the advertising agency Samson Clark Price-Berry as an assistant on the Aspro account before landing a job with Vicks.
+As a trainee salesman, Minchin sold Vicks products in Ireland and the UK before being selected for further sales training in New York.
 After success in a nationwide sales contest, from 1938 to 1939 he sold wholesale Vicks products throughout Georgia, Alabama, Mississippi and Louisiana as well as New York State.